Video Mosaic Collaborative

-Video Mosaic Collaborative (VMC) is an interactive collaboration portal designed to enable teachers, teacher educators and researchers to analyze and utilize the real classroom videos shot over a span of 20+ years to make new discoveries in math education and transform mathematics research, teaching and learning.
+The Video Mosaic Collaborative (VMC) is an interactive collaboration portal designed to enable researchers, teacher educators, and teachers to analyze and utilize real classroom videos shot over a span of 20+ years to make new discoveries in math education and transform mathematics research, teaching and learning.
 The VMC collection is unique in its longitudinal emphasis on the same student cohorts across a range of school systems from grades 1-12, making it ideal for studying how students develop mathematical reasoning skills over time, as well for modeling principles of effective teaching to elicit student learning as demonstrated by the expert researchers and teachers in these unrehearsed teaching events in the classroom and after school settings.

 What does mathematical reasoning look like?
 How do we listen for a convincing argument?
 As a middle school teacher in New Jersey, I am immersed daily in the development of my students' mathematical ideas.